 A computer-based assessment at grade 4 has been impractical because of limited instructional time for computer use prior to grade 4 and the limited keyboarding proficiency of many grade 4 students.
 However, the grade 4 assessment should become computer-based at some point during the tenure of the 2011 NAEP Writing Framework, potentially by 2019.
 By this time, computer instruction and keyboarding proficiency among grade 4 students should support a computer-based assessment.
-Pursuant to the Governing Board's May 2010 decision, NAEP is planning a computer-based writing assessment at grade 4 in 2013.
+Pursuant to the Governing Board's May 2010 decision, NAEP conducted a pilot computer-based writing assessment at grade 4 in 2013, which allowed for an in-depth examination of these issues and a determination that the 2017 NAEP Writing Assessment will be computer based for grade 4.